deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 In computer science, a parameter is a value you pass into a function.
 In neural net parlance, parameter is usually synonymous with weight or coefficient; i.e. the parts of the model that filter, amplify or mute the input, and are adjusted as the algorithm learns.
 In addition, neural nets have something called hyperparameters, which are the properties of the learning algorithm that we set in a neural net configuration.
 In other words, the parameters mentioned above are hyperparameters, and by tuning them right you can make net's learn better and faster.

+A NeuralNetConfiguration lets you set the hyperparameters for a single shallow net, which we then replicate across all the layers of the multilayer net via the .list() operator below.
+All layers share the same hyperparameters unless you explicitly state otherwise (with an override, for example).

+A *NeuralNetConfiguration* object is the fundamental object used to construct Layers.
+Many single layers combined make for a deeper neural network.
+Note that Datasets are transformed as they are processed by each layer -- before and after each layer, they are subjected to additional pre- or post-processing such as normalization.

           .layer(new RBM())

 **Line 3** sets the layer type to RBM, or restricted Boltzmann machine, which is the shallow, building-block layer that is stacked to become a deep-belief network.